Can Internet Relationships Work

 Can Internet relationships work?
 This is the big question for everyone involved in online dating.
 While there are some disadvantages to Internet relationships, there are some good things as well.

 Internet relationships can work if the couple is committed to making it work.
-An Internet relationship is nearly identical to a long distance relationship, and there are many couples whom are proof that love can overcome the distance.
-If you think you have found a great person online, the hardships of having an Internet relationship may be worth it.
+An internet relationship is nearly identical to a long-distance relationship, and there are many couples who are proof that love can overcome the distance.
+If you think you have found a great person online, the hardships of having an internet relationship may be worth it.

 How to Make Internet Relationships Work